Tuesday, February 8, 2011

 Posted by D. Daniel Sokol

-Rabah Amir (Department of Economics, University of Arizona) and Natalia Lazzati (Department of Economics, University of Arizona) have a paper on Network Effects, Market Structure and Industry Performance.
+Rabah Amir (University of Luxembourg and University of Arizona) and Natalia Lazzati (University of Arizona) describe Network Effects, Market Structure and Industry Performance.

 ABSTRACT: This paper provides a thorough analysis of oligopolistic markets with positive demand-side network externalities and perfect compatibility.
-The minimal structure imposed on the model primitives is such that industry output increases in a firm's rivals' total output as well as in the expected network size.
+The minimal structure imposed on the model primitives is such that industry output increases in a firmr's rivals' total output as well as in the expected network size.
 This leads to a generalized equilibrium existence treatment that includes guarantees for a nontrivial equilibrium, and some insight into possible multiplicity of equilibria.
-We formalize the concept of industry viability and show that it is always enhanced by having more firms in the market.
-We also characterize the effects of market structure on industry performance, with an emphasis on departures from standard markets.
-As per-firm profits need not be monotonic in the number of competitors, we revisit the concept of free entry equilibrium for network industries.
-The approach relies on lattice-theoretic methods, which a! llow for a unified treatment of various general results in the literature on network goods.
-Several illustrative examples with closed-form solutions are also provided.
+We formalize the concept of industry viability and show that it is always enhanced by having more firms in the market and/or by technological improvements.
+We also characterize the e¤ects of market structure on industry performance, with an emphasis on departures from standard markets.
+The approach relies on lattice-theoretic methods, which allow for a unified treatment of various general results in the literature on network goods.
+Several illustr! ative examples with closed-form solutions are also provided.